rcrowther/ssc/README.rst

     source ~/.bashrc

-or restart the whole computer but, in the middle of development, that's a pain.
+or restart the whole computer (in the middle of development, that's a pain).

 Adjust the script